Click on any thumbnail to view an enlarged

 Ninjutsu

-The Tokugawa family and its connection with Ninja
+The Tokugawa family and its connection with the Ninja

 Shimabara no Ran and the Kôka ninja group